 Smart Start of Mecklenburg County is pleased to present the Home Visiting Expansion Plan in Mecklenburg County.
 The purpose of this project is to develop a sustainable plan that coordinates, enhances, expands and advocates for high-quality home visiting programs to serve expectant and parenting families so that children are safe, healthy and ready to learn.
 Click the View Resources tab below to learn about home visiting programs available in Mecklenburg County.

-Smart Start of Mecklenburg County has contracted with a consultant to research and build a business plan to fund a substitute and benefits pool for early childhood educators.
+This new project recruits individuals who are interested in becoming childcare teachers in Mecklenburg County, provides them access to the required training, and gives them on-the job experience by placing them in participating member centers as substitute teachers.
+Part of this project includes a substitute and benefits pool for early childhood educators.
 Our desire is to develop a funding strategy in order to attract and retain quality early childhood teachers in our community.

 In 2021, Smart Start of Mecklenburg County partnered with Child & Family Health to bring a unique training opportunity in Parent-Child Interaction Therapy (PCIT) to Mecklenburg County clinicians.
 Watch our new video highlighting how this therapy helps local families with young children.